NUBIC/ncs_navigator_deployment/chef/cookbooks/cas/README.md

 accessible via the same IP address.

 The `devenv` recipe depends on the `ssl_certificates` cookbook.
-It also expects to find a `vagrant` key in the node's configuration, and will abort if no such key is found.
+It also expects to be running on a node in the `ncs_development` environment, and will raise an error if that is not the case.

 Attributes
 ==========